vladmisonh/nss-python-projects/prescribers-python-da14-lord_of_the_strings/README.md

-# Tennessee's Opioid Crisis
+# Tennessee Opioid Prescribing & Overdose Analysis (2015–2018)

-Opioids are a class of drugs including prescription pain relievers such as oxycodone and hydrocodone, the synthetic opioid fentanyl, and the illegal drug heroin.
-These drugs produce euphoria in addition to pain relief, which can lead to dependence, addiction, overdose, and death.

-In the late 1990s, opioids began to be prescribed at high rates, which led to widespread misuse and ultimately created a serious national health crisis.
-In 2019, more than 130 people per day died from opioid-related drug overdoses in the United States.
-Tennessee has been one of the hardest-hit states in the opioid epidemic, with more than 1300 overdose deaths in 2018.
+This project explores the opioid crisis in Tennessee using **Medicare Part D Prescriber data** and **state overdose death statistics**.
+The analysis investigates opioid prescription patterns, overdose mortality trends, and the association between prescribing rates and overdose deaths.

+This project was completed as part of the **Nashville Software School (NSS) Data Analytics Bootcamp**, combining SQL, Python, and visualization tools to analyze large healthcare datasets.

+---

+## Project Overview

-In this project, you will be working with a database created from the 2017 Medicare Part D Prescriber Public Use File to answer the following questions:
+In this project, we analyzed data from the **2017 Medicare Part D Prescriber Public Use File (PUF)** alongside Tennessee Department of Health overdose statistics.
+Key questions addressed include:

-* Which Tennessee counties had a disproportionately high number of opioid prescriptions?
+- Which Tennessee counties had disproportionately high opioid prescription rates?
-* Who are the top opioid prescibers for the state of Tennessee?
+- Who are the top opioid prescribers in the state?
-* What did the trend in overdose deaths due to opioids look like in Tennessee from 2015 to 2018?
+- What was the trend in opioid-related overdose deaths in Tennessee from 2015 to 2018?
-* Is there an association between rates of opioid prescriptions and overdose deaths by county?
+- Is there a correlation between opioid prescriptions and overdose deaths by county?
-* Is there any association between a particular type of opioid and number of overdose deaths?
+- Is there any association between specific opioids and overdose deaths?

-Note that some zip codes will be associated with multiple fipscounty values in the zip_fips table.
-To resolve this, use the fipscounty with the highest tot_ratio for each zipcode.

-Feel free to include any additional data sets, but it is not a requirement.

-With your group, create a 7-10 minute presentation addressing these questions.

-updated : 4/22/2025
+---

+## Data Sources

+- **CMS Medicare Part D Prescriber PUF** – Provider-level prescription claims and drug costs
+- **Tennessee Overdose Death Records (2015–2018)** – County-level overdose statistics
+- **Supplementary Tables** – Linking prescriber NPI, specialty, geography, and opioid classification

+---

+## Tools & Technologies Used

+- **Python (Jupyter Notebook)** – Data cleaning, joining, statistical analysis
+- **SQLAlchemy** – Querying and joining large relational datasets
+- **Pandas** – Aggregation, correlation, and filtering
+- **Matplotlib / Seaborn** – Trend lines, scatterplots, and correlation visualization
+- **ERD (Entity Relationship Diagram)** – For database schema design and relationships

+---

+## Key Insights

+- **Overdose deaths increased steadily** from 2015 to 2018 in Tennessee.
+- A **strong positive correlation** exists between opioid prescriptions and overdose deaths at the county level.
+- Certain counties, such as **Scott County**, showed extreme overdose-to-prescription ratios, identifying them as hotspots.
+- A small group of **high-volume prescribers** accounted for thousands of opioid claims, disproportionately impacting prescription totals.
+- No direct link could be established between **specific opioid types** and overdose deaths, since death records lack case-level drug information.

+---

+## Learning Outcomes

+Through this project, I developed expertise in:

+- Working with **large-scale healthcare datasets** (Medicare Part D PUF)
+- Designing and interpreting **ERDs** for relational data analysis
+- Combining **prescription claims data with public health outcomes**
+- Performing **statistical correlation and regression** analyses
+- Communicating insights with clear visualizations and presentations

+---

+## Repository Contents

+- **ERD.png** – Entity Relationship Diagram for database design
+- **prescribers.ipynb** – Jupyter Notebook with prescriber analysis
+- **sqlalchemy.ipynb** – SQL queries and database joins using SQLAlchemy
+- **overdose_chart.png** – Tennessee overdose death trend chart
+- **prescriptions_vs_deaths.png** – Visualization of prescription counts vs. overdose deaths
+- **tennessee_opioid_claims_map.png** – Geographic distribution of claims by county
+- **Prescribers Presentation.pdf** – Final presentation deck summarizing findings
+- **Part D Prescriber PUF Methodology.pdf** – CMS official data documentation

+---

+This analysis demonstrates the intersection of **data analytics and public health policy**, showing how prescription monitoring can inform efforts to address the opioid epidemic.